Shaikh-areeb/Ads_CTR-Forecasting/README.md

 ## 📌 Project Overview
 This project focuses on forecasting the Click-Through Rate (CTR) for digital advertisements using time-series analysis.
 By analyzing ad impressions and clicks, we predict engagement trends to help businesses optimize marketing budgets, improve ad targeting, and maximize ROI.

+## Business Context
+Click-Through Rate (CTR) is a key performance metric in digital marketing that measures the effectiveness of advertisements.
+Accurately forecasting CTR helps advertisers optimize their ad placements, budget allocation, and campaign performance.
+Since CTR exhibits seasonality and trends, time series forecasting models can be used to predict future CTR values and enhance decision-making.

+## Objective 🎯
+The goal of this project is to develop a predictive model that forecasts future CTR based on historical data.
+The model will help marketing teams anticipate changes in CTR, identify trends, and adjust advertising strategies accordingly.

+## Task 📃

+- Analyze the distribution of Clicks and Impressions over time.
+- Calculate and visualize the Click-Through Rate (CTR) trend.
+- Identify any patterns or trends in CTR based on day-of-week and other features.
+- Create relevant features for CTR analysis.
+- Build a forecasting model to predict future CTR values.

 ## 🛠️ Technologies Used
 - **Programming:** Python
 - **Libraries:** Pandas, NumPy, Seaborn, Matplotlib, Statsmodels, Scikit-learn